Air Transportation of Li-Ion Batteries

-Customers should be aware that they are at risk of having their Li-Ion batteries confiscated at the airport check-in if they travel with batteries that have NOT been independently tested to UN standards, as required by air transport authorities, or if they do not follow the rules with regard to the battery’s Watt-hour rating.
+Customers should be aware that they are at risk of having their Li-Ion batteries confiscated at airport security if they travel with batteries that have NOT been independently tested to UN standards, as required by air transport authorities, or if they do not follow the rules with regard to the battery’s Watt-hour rating.

 The International Air Transport Association (IATA) in association with the International Civil Aviation Organisation (ICAO) and the United Nations (UN) set clearly defined rules regarding the air transportation of Li-Ion batteries.